Intermodalics/pickit-docs/docs/robot-integrations/techman/installation.rst

 The software version can be verified in the :ref:`top bar <web-interface-top-bar>` of the web interface.

 .. tip::
-    Still having an older Pickit version installed?
-Contact our support team to have your Pickit system updated: support@pickit3d.com.
+    Do you have an older Pickit version installed?
+    You can check if there is a more recent version available in the :ref:`Settings page <upgrade-pickit-version>`, or contact our support team at support@pickit3d.com.

 Robot
 ~~~~~